As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 - Cancel any plans and head home for a hot shower or bath, to gargle salt water, and to take the supplements* listed below.
 Then it’s off to bed for as much rest as possible.

 - Bundle up, stay warm, keep hydrated, and take your doses frequently.
+Drink herbal or ginger tea with lemon and honey to soothe your throat and heal a cough.

 Step 4: Start Taking Supplements Right Away